-The first toll rate study required since the effective date of the Association's Debt Adjustment Plan was performed during 2015.
-Accordingly, in January 2016, the Association implemented the new toll rates recommended in the toll rate study.
+A toll rate study was performed during 2019; accordingly, in January 2020, the Association implemented the new toll rates recommended in the toll rate study.

 The License Agreement shall expire on July 22, 2051, or upon repayment, redemption or defeasance of the 2011 Bonds and all other project debt.
 The License Agreement also includes other termination provisions, but specifically states that the failure of the Association to pay any amounts owing or to perform any obligations under the License Agreement due to insufficient toll revenues shall not be an event of default under the License Agreement.